stellar/slingshot/zkvm/docs/zkvm-mempool.md

 Periodically, node sends out requests for transactions.
 It goes in round-robin, and collects lists of transactions, avoiding request for the transactions it already assigned per node.
 Then, requests are sent out to all peers.

-Note: this makes it very hard to avoid receiving orphan transactions.

 ## Notes